 - For damages in an amount of not less than $10,000.00 for a violation of AzDA based upon this being a “second violation” by Defendant.

 What are the Section 508 website accessibility requirements for government websites?

 According to the U.S. Department of Education Civil Rights website:

 “The U.S. Department of Education is committed to making its electronic and information technologies accessible to individuals with disabilities by meeting or exceeding the requirements of Section 508 of the Rehabilitation Act (29 U.S.C.
 794d), as amended in 1998.
-Section 508 is a federal law that requires agencies to provide individuals with disabilities equal access to electronic information and data comparable to those who do not have disabilities, unless an undue burden would be imposed on the agency.
-The Section 508 Standards are the technical requirements and criteria that are used to measure conformance within this law.”
+Section 508 is a federal law that requires agencies to provide individuals with disabilities equal access to electronic information and data comparable to those who do not have disabilities unless an undue burden would be imposed on the agency.
+Section 508 Standards are the technical requirements and criteria that are used to measure conformance within this law.”

 Is this legal extortion?

 We have talk about legal extortion on other blogs.
-In most cases, as long as their is a genuine and good faith belief that the American with Disabilities Act has been violated, the attorney representing the handicap individual may have good faith grounds to file a lawsuit or pursue a legal demand letter.
+In most cases, as long as their is a genuine and good faith belief that the American with Disabilities Act has been violated, the attorney representing the handicapped individual may have good faith grounds to file a lawsuit or pursue a legal demand letter.
 We can evaluate the letter and the allegations being made and evaluate the amount of damages being sought.

 Honestly, what does it take to comply?
 What are the costs?

 So all this begs the question, just what does it take to bring your website into compliance with ADA requirements, assuming the law applies to your website?
 To find out the answer to this question, you probably need to seek out a website accessibility consultant.
-Given the lengthly list of guidelines, best practices, and requirements, one can only wonder if full 100% compliance is even possible, and you can expect to pay a grip to get a qualified expert in both the law and the technology to help your business.
+Given the lengthy list of guidelines, best practices, and requirements, one can only wonder if full 100% compliance is even possible, and you can expect to pay a grip to get a qualified expert in both the law and the technology to help your business.

 - Section 508 Compliance Guidelines